 But, if you have pets in the house, opt for this artificial version as this plant can be toxic to your four legged-friend.

-Plants For Home Decor
+Aesthetic Plants: Beautiful Indoor Plants for Home Decor